Personal Resume Websites

 Reed uses his page as a start-to-finish demo of how to code a website.
 His website starts as a blank white page and ends as a fully interactive site that visitors can watch him code themselves.
 The cool factor makes this website memorable, and it makes his skills extremely marketable.

-Stank's demo site does a great job of showing that he has the web design chops and it takes it a step further by telling visitors all about him, his agency, and his passions.
-It's the perfect balance of a demo and a mini-resume.
+Renaud Rohlinger’s demo site does a great job of showing his 3D design chops, and it takes it a step further by telling visitors all about him and his passions.
+It's the perfect balance of a demo and a mini-portfolio.

 Best Practices for Demo Websites